alisoft08/student-manufacturing-platform/README.md

 - Bus querying by ID
 - Bus seat management

-This context includes also an anti-corruption layer to communicate with the Operations Context.
+This context also includes an anti-corruption layer to communicate with the Operations Context.
 The anti-corruption layer is responsible for managing the communication between the Assets Context and the Operations Context.
 It offers the following capabilities to other bounded contexts:

 - Fetch bus by ID
 - Fetch number of seats by bus ID

 ### Operations Context

-The Operations Context is responsible for managing assignments between students and buses.
-Its features include:
+The Operations Context is responsible for managing the assignments between students and buses.
+Its main features include:

-- Assignment creation
-- Assignment validation (siblings assigned to same bus)
-- Assignment querying
+- Creation of assignments between students and buses
+- Querying assignments by ID
+- Listing all assignments
+- Unassigning students from buses
+- Validation of assignment rules (e.g., seat availability, student eligibility)
+- Integration with the Assets Context to verify bus information

+This context ensures that each assignment respects business rules and maintains data consistency across the platform.
+It acts as the core for operational processes, coordinating interactions between students and assets (buses).

+### Students Context

 The Students feature is responsible for managing student information and relationships.
 Its features include:

 - Student creation and seeding
 - Student querying